What is it Like to fly on Air NZ Skycouch?

 Well, my experience was not as comfortable as theirs.
 My boys are 6 and 4 and about typical for their size.
 When I tried to lie down with my 6 year old, it was much more of a tight squeeze than I thought.
 The reason is that the three people in front of you will likely recline their seats.
 While you can recline yours as well, but it does not give you more room, because mostly the top reclines, but when someone reclines in front of you, it significantly reduces your space near the tray table (where I happened to be laying).
 I felt quite squeezed with the seats in front of me and my sleeping 6 year old.
 Do not get me wrong, it was better than sitting up, but it was squishy.
 I am about 150 lbs and 5”™5.”

 Now when you add in the fact that I also had a 4 year old, where is he supposed to go.
 What I had tried to do, was put the two of them laying down with their heads at the window and then me sitting in the third chair.
 But what happened, and what worked for us, was both of them curling up on the chair (with the added foot rest brought up to the end of the chair, they had much more room than a typical seat.
-I was able to sit at the aisle and put my feet towards the middle and my 4 year old put his legs on top of mine.
+I was able to sit at the aisle, put on my compression socks, put my feet towards the middle and my 4 year old put his legs on top of mine.
 This would have probably been better for me If I could have propped myself against the window, but my 6 year old was there.
 Ideally with a child, you would sit propped against the window and then they could lay in the remaining area.
 But let me remind you, it is squishier than it seems.
 Moving around on your “bed” is not as easy as you may think.

 I wish I could have had them both sleep with their heads by the window, but my 4 year old refused to lay there and wanted his seat.
 But despite the challenges of figuring out how to get comfy overall, it worked for us.
 And was more comfortable than a regular seat where I end up in the middle and they both lay on me.